Gillian Petrie - a Palewell Press author

 (Palewell Press, 2013) and in Starters, the publications of Kick Start Poets of Salisbury from 1998 onwards.

-Metamorphosis, published by Palewell Press in May 2018, is her debut collection.
+Her debut collection, Metamorphosis, was published by Palewell Press in May 2018.
+And her pamphlet collection,

 Gillís Metamorphosis - 26 May 2018